Dongji Rescue: Production

 The creative team began preparations in 2019, a process that spanned six years.
 In 2023, they set up filming locations in Wuxi, where the crew built a full-scale replica of a giant prisoner-of-war ship.
 They also used nearly lost intangible cultural heritage techniques to construct 24 fishing boats modeled after those from more than 80 years ago.

-Principal photography started on 24 June 2024 and wrapped in 6 January 2025.
+Principal photography started on 24 June 2024 and wrapped on 6 January 2025.
 The film was shot on locations in Zhoushan, Zhejiang.

 Release

 Dongji Rescue was released on 8 August 2025 in China.
 It was released in the US and UK on 22 August 2025.